whitingjp/spritesht/README.md

 * `--margin 2` a pixel margin for every sprite, to avoid graphical glitches, default 2

 Exit code is 0 if successful, 1 if failed for any reason (see stdout for reason).

+To load sprites, you can either pass the csv file yourself, or if using a C library is easy enough, use libspritesht's `spritesht_load_meta` to obtain a `spritesht_spritesheet` data structure containing the same information.